TechTitains/TechTitans_hackgenX/README.md

 # TechTitans_hackgenX

 ## Project Name: Envira
+### objective:
-objective:Develop an AI-powered system for real-time pollution detection.
+Develop an AI-powered system for real-time pollution detection.
 Integrate IoT sensors to monitor air and water quality while enabling automated alerts for authorities and citizens.

 ### Key features and Modules